 Health experts have developed standards that define normal weight, overweight, and obesity.
 For children, a normal, healthy weight is determined by comparing the ratio of weight to height, or by comparing body mass index (BMI) against growth charts that take age and gender into account.
-Click here to calculate your child's BMI-for-age.
-You'll be asked to provide your child's birth date, height and weight.
-The BMI-for-age will be calculated for you and will inform you if your child's weight is within a healthy or unhealthy range.
-If you're concerned about the results, see your pediatrician for more information.
+You’ll be asked to provide your child’s birth date, height and weight.
+The BMI-for-age will be calculated for you and will inform you if your child’s weight is within a healthy or unhealthy range.
+If you’re concerned about the results, see your pediatrician for more information.

 What You Can Do

 As a mom, you make a big difference in what your children think and do.
 If you eat right and are physically active, you can encourage your child to maintain a healthy weight by following your example.
 Here are some things you can do to jump-start your family’s improved health: